Yengas/yengas.github.io/content/about.md

 Categories = ["Personal"]
 Tags = ["about", "yengas"]
 +++

 Hello, I'm Yiğitcan!
-I have been programming sincem my late highschool years.
+I have been programming since my late highschool years.
 I'm currently studying **Computer Science** at **Trakya University**.

 I've played with various technologies and programming languages for the past 5 years.
 I've had the chance of working with Web, Mobile and Desktop platforms.